Welcome to my monthly Newsletter. Thank you for subscribing.

 We had no problems sitting a short distance from the few cars parked in the back row (known as the make-out row).
 Most of the time the windows were steamed up and they didn't notice we were there.
 That gave us two shows to watch for free:-)

 The Ramona Drive-In closed in 1966 at the end of the season.
-The property was sold for the construction of new a S. S. Kresge Store and other retail outlets.
+The property was sold for the construction of a new S. S. Kresge Store and other retail outlets.

 We don't often remember those who remained behind the scenes over the years and some who created one hit wonders and have been all but forgotten.